Purpose:

 Focus

-If you have a hard time focusing for long you could plan to follow the user multiple times, but for shorter periods of time or make sure that the situation you are following does not take too long.
+If participants have a hard time focusing for a long session of Fly on the wall, plan to follow the user multiple times, but for shorter periods of time or make sure that the sequence that participants are following does not take too long.

 Hear